8 Tips for Filing a Homeowners Insurance Claim

 Personal Property Coverage

-Understand the limits and exclusions on personal property coverage, as this will determine how much reimbursement you'll receive for damaged or stolen items.
+Understand the limits and exclusions on personal property coverage to know how much reimbursement you'll receive for damaged or stolen items.

 injury icon